Flags - Etiquette and Information

 The True Spirit of Courtesy Flags

-In recent years yacht owners have been a little more adventurous in their approach to courtesy flag etiquette, especially in relation to individual countries, Crown Dependencies and other islands within the United Kingdom, including regional and even county flags.
+In recent years, yacht owners have been a little more adventurous in their approach to courtesy flag etiquette, especially regarding Crown Dependencies and other islands within the United Kingdom, including regional and even county flags.

 There is nothing wrong with endearing yourself to the local sailors, fishermen and officials.